Visiting home after moving abroad

 It is not unheard of for someone experiencing difficulties in their new country to go back for a holiday and then find they are emotionally unable to return.
 Obviously this can be detrimental to the whole family, so here are some pointers to help you ascertain whether to make the trip or not.

 Try not to return to your home country too soon after relocating overseas.
 While it may validate your choice to live abroad, it may have completely the opposite effect.
 If you are struggling to adapt to your new country, you can expect your first trip home to make you feel more homesick.
 Of course, some people don’t experience any homesickness at all – everyone is different – but be aware that it may creep up on you when you least expect it.

 Don’t go back for at least six months – preferably longer.
 Try to establish yourself more deeply in your new country first.
 This is true even if you are extremely happy in your new home, so leave it much longer if you are having difficulty settling down.

-I wrote about the tricky aspects of these visits home in another post, so I won’t repeat myself about the actual visit.
+I posted an article recently about the tricky aspects of these visits home, so I won’t repeat myself about the actual visit.
 But there are ways of minimising potential homesickness issues.

 Many people overcome the problem by only visiting their home country during an unpleasant season.
 So, for example, if you have moved to a warm country from the UK, you may find it easier remember why you moved away if you visit Britain in the winter.
 The short, gloomy days and damp, cold weather can make it very easy for you to get back on that plane again to head towards warmer climes!
 It will help you appreciate your new home more.